-We love to think that Jamstack is a great option for each and every online business there is, but we are also humble enough to admit it’s not entirely true.
+You probably already know what is Jamstack, and you may wondering if Jamstack is a great option for each and every online business.
+Although, we love to think that, we are also humble enough to admit it’s not entirely true.

 No matter how many benefits of Jamstack you can find, there are still some disadvantages and limitations, especially for a specific kind of business.